codefinity/oeuvre/README.md

 **3. Requirements are the environment that influences the design**

+Design depends on and is guided by the environment, hence there is a very close link between the design and the requirement.
 The business logic must change to meet the requirements.
 Environmental changes influnce design.

 **4. Persistance Design is Not the Unit of Application Design**